weseemahmed/weseemahmed2.github.io/aboutme.md

   src="{{ site.baseurl }}/img/uwo.jpg"/>
 </p>

-<h4> Economic Analyst </h4>
+<h4> Economic Research Assistant </h4>
 <ul>
-  <li> Developed a research proposal to analyze easing volatility in the Canadian dollar using sovereign wealth funds, allowing for simplified interpretation and the forecasting of oil price effects on the economy.
+  <li> Developed a forecasting model to analyze the effects of sovereign wealth funds on Canadian exchange rate volatility.
  </li>
-  <li> Applied statistical, mathematical and computational methods to clean and analyze quantitative data.
+  <li> Applied statistical and computational methodologies to clean and analyze  data.
   </li>
-  <li> Prepared results and policy recommendations for publication in a research journal. </li>
+  <li> Communicated my findings to superiors and economists at the Department of Finance. </li>
  </ul>

  <hr>